ResoNight/GoldenWalnutFramework/README.md

 }
 ```

-A **Bush** must always have those fields and cannot have any other than that.
-On the Paths TileSheet when creating maps, there is a tile that lets you spawn in Walnut Bushes. ***DO NOT USE THIS!*** Adding a Walnut with Type Bush will spawn it in automatically.
+For Bushes, on the Paths TileSheet when creating maps, there is a tile that lets you spawn in Walnut Bushes. ***DO NOT USE THIS!*** Adding a Walnut with Type Bush will spawn it in automatically.
 When you place them yourself, the Framework cannot keep track of them!
 What you can do though is place the tile with index 7 from the paths TileSheet on the Paths layer (see [Paths Layer](https://stardewvalleywiki.com/Modding:Maps#Paths_layer) on the Wiki).
 This is a tile that does not have any effect at all, so it is good for yourself to keep track, where you placed Bushes.
 Bushes do also support the [Conditions](#conditions) field, however, they cannot spawn in as soon as you meet those conditions, since checking every tick would be wayyy too much.
 Therefore, everytime you enter a location, the game will check for the Conditions of the Bushes in that area and therefore, the Bushes will spawn.
 You might want to keep that in mind, depending on how you use the Conditions field.
 Also, keep in mind that once a Bush has been spawned, it will not disappear, when the player doesn't meet the conditions anymore (So for example `TIME 600 900` will not make the Bush despawn after 9 am).
 One more thing, just like normal Bushes, spawning a Bush once would normally let it stay in the save file permanently.
 However, you don't have to worry about that.
 You will occasionally see a `x Bushes removed` in the console, since GWF automatically removes any Walnut Bushes that have been placed using the framework, but don't have any matching current entry.

 ## Buried
 ![Buried in Town](docs/images/Example_Buried_Town.png)